Thursday, May 23, 2013

 • Get Vitamin D Safely

 As warm weather approaches and millions of Americans prepare to enjoy the great outdoors, the risk for ultraviolet (UV) damage of the skin increases.
 Skin cancer is on the rise in the United States, and the American Cancer Society estimates that one American dies every hour from skin cancer.
-This year alone, the American Cancer Society estimates there will be more than 76,250 new cases of malignant melanoma, the most serious form of skin cancer, and more than two million new cases of basal cell and squamous cell skin cancers in the U.S.
+This year alone, the American Cancer Society estimates there will be more than 76,250 new cases of malignant melanoma, the most serious form of skin cancer, and more than two million new cases of basal cell and squamous cell skin cancers in the U.S. There are dermatologists who offer melanoma cancer treatment.

 Fortunately, skin cancer is highly curable if found early and can be prevented.
 Remember to Slip!
 Slop!
 Slap!…and Wrap when you’re outdoors — slip on a shirt, slop on broad spectrum sunscreen of SPF 30 or higher, slap on a wide-brimmed hat, and wrap on sunglasses.
 The best way to detect skin cancer early is to examine your skin regularly and recognize changes in moles and skin growths.